How SOC and SOH Influence Cell Compression Modulus — In-Situ Mechanical Characterization of Li-ion Batterry

 Figure 1.
 Multiple research scales of lithium-ion batteries

-2. Experimental equipment and test methods
+2. Experimental Setup and Methodology

-2.1 Experimental equipment: In-situ Swelling Analyzer, Model SWE2110 (IEST), as shown in the following picture:
+In-situ Swelling Analyzer, Model SWE2110 (IEST), as shown in the following picture:

 IEST In-Situ Cell Swelling Testing System